lsst-sitcom/sitcomtn-145/index.rst

 .. figure:: /_static/obs467_investigation_whole_weekend.png
    :name: fig-obs-467_investigation_whole_weekend

-   Distribution of slew events, including those that failed the test, in azimuth and elevation, for dayObs 20232012.
+   Telemetry of various subsystems around the vibration event.

 The plots above indicate low-amplitude vibrations on both the Rotator and M2 from 00:40 to 15:00 UTC on March 10.
 According to the OLE logs, the initial problematic measurements using the Laser Tracker began around 00:44, which aligns with the observations in the plots.